-The Issaquah Food and Clothing Bank is committed to providing quality food, clothing and other items to our customers.
+The Issaquah Food & Clothing Bank is committed to providing quality food, hygiene items, emergency supplies, and resource referrals to anyone in need in our service area.
 We have a special emphasis on healthy foods and work hard to get fresh, local produce into the homes of our customers.

-If greater resources are needed to achieve stability and self-sufficiency, our Case Manager steps in with one-on-one personalized attention to help families navigate the complex maze of available resources.
+If greater resources are needed to achieve stability, contact our client services team to help navigate the complex maze of available resources.

 From the beginning, it’s been about people helping people.

-Today the Issaquah Food and Clothing Bank provides support to hundreds of families each week.
-We now provide case management, youth feeding programs, Groceries to Go food delivery program, holiday gift programs, school supplies, toiletries and more to local families in need of a helping hand.
+Today the Issaquah Food & Clothing Bank provides support to hundreds of families each week.
+We now provide case management services, youth feeding programs, Groceries to Go food delivery program, holiday gift programs, school supplies, toiletries and more to local families in need of a helping hand.

 A connected, supportive community where everyone has an opportunity to thrive.